BharathiVetukuri/TimeSeriesFoundationModels_ResearchOutlook/README.md

 ## 📌 How to Reproduce or Extend

+If you have come across relevant resources, feel free to open an issue or submit a pull request.

 You’re welcome to clone this repo and:
 - Add your own time series foundation model experiment
-- Extend with benchmarking using datasets in `/data`
+- Extend with benchmarking using datasets adding `/data` to the repository
 - Replace illustrations with your own

 ```bash